JENNIFERL4209/CYOA-A-day-with-Trump/second/no.md

  # Coffee or Covefefe

+ Are you thirsty?
 Do you want to drink coffee or covfefe?

  [Coffee](../third/coffee.md)